HMarchiori/my-leetcode-diary/README.md

 2. Compile the code with the command: `javac solution.java`.
 3. Execute the code with the command: `java Solution`.

-Make sure all test cases have been verified to ensure the solution is correct.
+Ensure that all test cases have been verified to confirm that the solution is correct.

-## List of Problems

-Here are some of the problems you will find in this repository:

-- **[Two Sum](problems/two-sum/README.md)**: Find two numbers in an array that add up to a target value.
-- **[Plus One](problems/plus-one/README.md)**: Increment a number represented by an array of digits.

 ## Contact

-For any questions or feedback, feel free to contact me through [LinkedIn](https://www.linkedin.com/in/your-profile) or [email](mailto:your-email@example.com).
+For any feedback, feel free to contact me through [LinkedIn](https://www.linkedin.com/in/henriquemarchiori/).

-## License

-This repository is licensed under the [MIT License](LICENSE).